How to Write a Manifesto

 Steps

-1. NO CONTEXT: Only details, nothing about what it all means.
-Your goal is to create a mood, describe a scene, tell a good story, just entertain us.
-Don’t give us any POV yet.
+1. SPECTACLE: Only entertainment or captivation, nothing about what it all means for your brand.
+Your goal is to create a mood, describe a scene, tell a good story—just delight us.
+Don’t give us any explanation.

-1. CONTEXT: The missing piece that tells us what it means.
-You can put a few lines here.
-Mainly, you have to be clear about what the point of the piece was.
+1. REVEAL: The missing piece that tells us what it means in the context of your big idea.
+You can put a few lines here if your script is long enough, whatever it takes to be clear about the piece’s point.

 Template